NabeelGhalib/cyclistic-case-study/README.md

 select * from cycle_trip_09)

 ```

-Then I checked for null values,incomplete data and spelling mistakes in all the columns.
+4.Then I checked for null values, incomplete data and spelling mistakes in all the columns.

 ```sql